Bachittar Natak: Synopsis

-The Bachitar Natak is partly an autobiography of Guru Gobind Singh, the tenth Sikh Guru, in which he narrates the events and circumstances of the first 32 years of his life.
+The Bachitar Natak is partly an autobiography of Guru Gobind Singh, the tenth Sikh Guru, in which he narrates the events and circumstances of the first 35 years of his life.
 It outlines the history and challenges faced by the Sikh community during that time.
 It states the author was meditating in the Himalayan foothills on a 7-peaked mountain before being called to take birth.
 This previous incarnation of Guru Gobind Singh is known as Dusht Daman.

 The Bani (composition) starts with a praise of the Akal Purakh (the ultimate being) and then provides a genealogy of the Bedis and Sodhis, tracing their lineage back to Lava and Kush.
-It also includes the author's own biography and discusses significant events such as the Battle of Nadaun, "the Husaini Battle", and the arrival of Prince Muazzam in Punjab.
-The composition concludes around AD 1696.
+It also includes the author's own biography and discusses significant events such as the Battle of Bhangani, the Battle of Nadaun, the "Husaini Battle", and the arrival of Prince Mu'azzam in Punjab.
+The composition concludes around 1696 CE.

 The Bachitar Natak contains 14 chapters.